Skip to content

 How Blocklists Work

-CSF supports two different methods for handling blocklists, and the choice depends on how large your lists are and how much efficiency you need.
+CSF supports two different methods for handling blocklists, and the choice depends on how large your lists are and the efficiency you want.

 Blocklists are processed line-by-line, and each entry becomes its own rule in iptables.
-This option should be selected if you plan to have very large lists containing thousands of entries in your blocklist
+This option should be selected if you plan to have very small lists that do not contain more than a few thousand entries.

 • Pros: Simple, no extra dependencies, works out of box.